This course runs every other year. Its next run will be in January 2025.

 • reading materials

-• discussion boards with colleagues and tutors.
+• discussion boards with your tutors and peers

-You’ll be assessed entirely online via:
+You’ll be assessed via:

 This course totals approximately 300 hours of study and assessment time.

-That’s around 15 – 20 hours per week in regular topic work, with more time required around assessments.
+That’s around 15 – 20 hours per week in regular topic work and independent study, with more time required around assessments.

 This is an indicative guide to the time required for a typical student at this level to achieve the learning outcomes.
+This includes time for independent study, as well as teaching and assessments.

 You can largely set your own study hours to cover the materials.
 MyAberdeen is available 24/7, so you can log in and study when it suits you.